 Extraordinary PEOPLE • Extraordinary CARE

 The combined EM/FM program is one of two in the country, and has been in existence since 2009.
 Our program accepts 2 residents a year, and integrates two 3 year residencies into a 5 year period.
 The intern year for each residency is remarkably similar, so there is not much to distinguish the first year of the combined program.
 Thereafter, our residents alternate between EM and FM rotations in quarterly segments throughout the year, spending three months focusing on EM or FM rotations at a time.
 Resident fulfill the graduation requirements of each residency independently; there is nothing missed that one would be exposed to if only doing EM or FM training.
 This means that throughout the 5 years our residents receive weekly didactics in EM in FM.

-There are several complimentary aspects of combining ER and FM training:
+There are several complimentary aspects of combining Emergency Medicine and Family Medicine training:

 ⇒ FM training is strengthened by education in trauma management and emergency procedures (intubation, chest tubes, bedside ultrasound) and